 The Code (page 14) requires the Saskatchewan Human Rights Commission to work systemically when required.

-25 (h) promote and pursue measures to prevent and address systemic patterns
+25 (h) promote and pursue measures to prevent and address systemic patterns of discrimination;

 The Commission will: